 Accrington Stanley Community Trust is governed by a Board of Trustees whom have a responsibility for the strategy and direction of the charity’s work.
 Since the inception of the charity in 2010 the board of trustees have grown from strength to strength in both numbers and experience.
 Our Trustees represent various sectors within the community including education, sport, health, business and commerce.

 David Keeley (Chair of Trustees and Designated Safeguarding Officer)

 David was appointed as a trustee in November 2011 and became Chair of Trustees in February 2018.
 He brings a wealth of experience to the charity as a former councillor for 6 years with Hyndburn Borough Council, four years as a Lancashire County Councillor and was also a member of the Lancashire Police Authority for four years.
 As a former Accrington Stanley Football Club player from 1961-1963 David has a keen passion for the club.

 David has over 25 years service as a local magistrate and has also been a trustee of Age Concern.
-He is the current chairman of the Accrington & District Football Combination, a post he has held since 2002 and the secretary of Whinney Hill Football Club, a post in which he has held since 1977.
+He is the secretary of Whinney Hill Football Club, a post in which he has held since 1977.
 David is actively involved in the local community and his experience is invaluable to the charity.

 Tony Dobson (Vice Chair of Trustees and Finance Portfolio Holder)